Boskovice: Economy

 Boskovice is known for the Minerva Boskovice company, manufacturer of sewing machines.
 It was founded in 1881.
 In 1997, the German company Dürkopp Adler became the majority shareholder.

 Transport

-Boskovice is located on the Velké Opatovice – Skalice nad Svitavou railway of local importance.
+Boskovice is connected with Skalice nad Svitavou with a short railway of local importance.

 Culture

 Since 1993, the town has hosted the Boskovice Festival, subtitled Festival for the Jewish Quarter.
 It is a music festival that aims to draw the public's attention to the existence of this monument and to help save it.

 From 2001 to 2010, the town hosted the largest festival of dance music in Moravia, Hradhouse Festival.

 Sights

 The Jewish ghetto is located next to the historic centre on an area of around 5 ha.
 There is 79 preserved houses of Baroque and Neoclassical origin and one of the original gates.
 The Baroque synagogue was built in 1639 and later modified in Empire and neo-Gothic styles.
 It contains an exhibition on the history and monuments of the local Jewish community.
 The Jewish cemetery was founded not later than in the 16th century.
 The cemetery has about 2,400 tombs on 1.5 ha of area.
 The oldest preserved readable tomb is from 1670.